Pinus culminicola

 Pinus culminicola, commonly known as Potosí pinyon or Potosí Piñón, is a pine in the pinyon pine group, native and endemic to northeast Mexico.
 The range is highly localised, confined to a small area of high summits in the northern Sierra Madre Oriental in Coahuila and Nuevo León, and only abundant on the highest peak, Cerro Potosí (3713 m).
-It occurs at very high altitudes, from 3000–3700 m, in cool, moist subalpine climate conditions.
+It occurs at very high elevations, from 3000–3700 m, in cool, moist subalpine climate conditions.

 Description

 It is a medium-size shrub, reaching 1.5–5 m tall and with a trunk diameter of up to 25 cm.
 The bark is grey-brown, thin and scaly at the base of the trunk.
 The leaves ('needles') are in fascicles of five, slender, 3–5.5 cm long, and deep green to blue-green, with stomata confined to a bright white band on the inner surfaces.

 The cones are globose, 3–4 cm long and broad when closed, green at first, ripening yellow-brown when 16–18 months old, with only a small number of thin, fragile scales, typically 6–14 fertile scales.
 The cones open to 4–6 cm broad when mature, holding the seeds on the scales after opening.
 The seeds are 9–12 mm long, with a thick shell, a white endosperm, and a vestigial 1–2 mm wing; they are dispersed by the Clark's nutcracker and Mexican jay, which pluck the seeds out of the open cones.
 The jays, which uses the seeds as a major food resource, store many of the seeds for later use, and some of these stored seeds are not used and are able to grow into new plants.